jiayu0124/PatternAnalysis-2025/README.md

 - Çiçek, Ö., Abdulkadir, A., Lienkamp, S.S., Brox, T., & Ronneberger, O. (2016).
 3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation.
 In MICCAI 2016, LNCS 9901, pp. 424–432.
 Springer. doi:10.1007/978-3-319-46723-8_49.
 Preprint: https://arxiv.org/abs/1606.06650
 - Isensee, F., Jaeger, P.F., Kohl, S.A.A., Petersen, J., & Maier-Hein, K.H.
 (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature Methods, 18, 203–211. doi:10.1038/s41592-020-01008-z.
 Preprint: https://arxiv.org/abs/1809.10486
 - COMP3710 Assessment Brief (Project 7): Course-provided specification for Pattern Analysis recognition tasks (accessed Oct 2025).

+12. AI Assistance Declaration
+- Policy: In accordance with the course brief (Section 1.5 Use of Artificial Intelligence), AI tooling was permitted to assist learning and workflows.
+- Tools used: GitHub Copilot (IDE suggestions and completions) and comparable LLM assistants for drafting small code snippets, refactoring, PowerShell/CMD command crafting, and documentation wording.
+- Scope of assistance: AI suggestions were accepted and adapted primarily for boilerplate, logging, plotting, and documentation.
+The model design choices, dataset logic, training/evaluation scripts, experiments, hyperparameters, and final implementation decisions were made by the author.
+All code paths were reviewed and executed locally; metrics and plots were produced from local runs.
+- Originality and attribution: No verbatim third‑party code was pasted without attribution.
+Where external ideas influenced the implementation (e.g., UNet3D conventions), appropriate references are included in the References section.
+Commit history reflects progressive, individual development.
+- Data & privacy: No confidential datasets or patient information were uploaded to external AI services.
+Only generic code fragments or commands were used with AI tools.
+- Validation: AI outputs can be incorrect; therefore, all generated or suggested code was tested and, where necessary, rewritten.
+Reported test‑set metrics were reproduced locally with the provided scripts.